Flagsmith/flagsmith-docs/docs/index.md

 ## Installation

+More information can be found on the [Self Hosted Page](/self-hosting).

 ### Server Side API

 The source code and installation instructions can be found at [the GitHub project](https://github.com/BulletTrainHQ/Bullet-Train-API).
 The API is written in Python and is based on Django and the Django Rest Framework.